yunshi-stacy/week-2/README.md

 Philadelphia area.
 Our application has two goals:
 First, we want to know where the health centers are located within the zip codes from 19140 to 19149 (inclusive).
-* Markers should be made draggable with a custom `Options` object
 * All and only markers found within the zip code range from 19140 to 19149 (inclusive) should appear
 * Each marker should have custom content that comes up in a dialog when